 will accept any order for any firearm!

 Federal Firearms Licenses cannot be "sent to us later".
-They can now be FAXED to us.
+They can now be FAXED to us, or (preferably) scanned and sent as an email attachment.
 It is a very good idea to send us a signed copy of your (or your local transfer dealer's) FFL in advance for our files to avoid missing out on the item you may want.
 This is SOP in the industry.

 We will not "HOLD" any firearm awaiting payment or paperwork